oksdolm/RMA/README.md

 # RMA
 Implementation of selected Relational Matrix Algebra operations in MonetDB.

-Go to the folder RMA_README and preform the following step:
+Go to the folder RMA_README and perform the following steps:

 - Execute the commands in the file RMA_README.txt to install RMA+MonetDB.

-- Run the command ./mclient -d demo < RMA_CreateData.sql from the command line to create sample tables.
+- Run the command `./mclient -d demo < RMA_CreateData.sql` from the command line to create sample tables.

- - Run the command ./mclient -d demo --timer=performance < RMA_QueryData.sql
+ - Run the command `./mclient -d demo --timer=performance < RMA_QueryData.sql
 from the command line to perform sample queries.
 You can compare the output of mclient with output given in RMA_QueryDataOutput.txt.